“Can dogs eat salmon?”

 I wasn’t going to take any risks over him.

-And so, I did what dog owners do best: Jumped into research!
+And so, I did what dog owners do best: Jump into research!

 And, after receiving a multitude of expert opinions, I realized that my worry was not exactly misplaced.